 There was one contestant who was a lot of fun but never had her show aired.

-her but rather how the show ultimately looked compared to the others.
+her, but rather how that episode ultimately looked compared to the others.

 impressed that she knew her rods and cones.
 Even ‘the Governess’ on The Chase

 didn’t know that the other night.
 It turns out she was a medical science student.